simonha9/simonha9/README.md

 -->

 ### About Me
-(Almost Graduated) Senior at University of Toronto.
+SWE @ Cloudflare, Studied at University of Toronto.
 I am fuelling a passion for coding and learning things, repos are a mix of side projects, learning exercises and whatever-stuff

 ### Experience
 🧑🏻‍💻 SWE Intern at [Cloudflare](https://www.cloudflare.com/)</br>